vault27/Foundation/crypto.md

 # Cryptography

-- In mathematics, computer science and physics, a deterministic system is a system in which no randomness is involved in the development of future states of the system.[1]
+- In mathematics, computer science and physics, a deterministic system is a system in which no randomness is involved in the development of future states of the system.
 A deterministic model will thus always produce the same output from a given starting condition or initial state

 ## Encoding